DocumentAlchemy/document-alchemy-cli/docs/xhelp-main.md

   and save it as '.documentalchemycli.json' in your home directory.

-  To set commmand-specific parameters, place them in a map under the name of the command.
+  To set command-specific parameters, place them in a map under the name of the command.
 For instance, the 'qrcode' command supports a `size` parameter which controls the size of the generate image (in pixels).
 To set this value in the configuration file, you may use: